hreikin/hreikin.github.io/content/developing-on-android.md

 ## Conclusion

 I have also had success using Django, Tkinter and NodeJS.
 Web development seems to be a perfect candidate for using phones and tablets as development environments with even low-end devices being viable as an option.
-I plan to see how far I can push it regarding software development with the only issue I can foresee being any system requirements of 3rd-party libraries or dependencies not being able to be installed.
+I plan to see how far I can push it regarding software development with the only issue I can foresee being any system requirements of 3rd-party libraries or dependencies not being able to be installed due to limitations with Android or because I currently haven't rooted the device.